flipsflops/PaylocityEmployeeBenefits/README.md

 -   The Web app's front-end portion is built-off of the initial set-up from create-react-app.
 Styling is done through (2) main tools--CSS Modules and bootstrap/reactstrap.
 The file-structure features a central hub for exporting and importing via index.js files.
 -   The Web app's business logic for employee benefits cost is currently done dynamically and can be seen when you go to View Employees-> Right-click an employee card-> Left-click Update.
 -   You are able to view all employees within the RDS-deployed MSSQL server on the front-end.
 Update, delete functionality is not implemented
 -   The Web app's middle-tier is built-off of the initial set-up from .NET's Web App API.
+The middle-tier also features implementation of Dapper.
+Dapper is used to map over basic column values and JSON as well.
+To be specific, Employees have Dependents which is returned in JSON format

 ## To-do